GaryS007/Portfolio-Project-4/README.md

 **As a Site Admin / Blog Owner**

-* I can create, read, update and delete posts which enables me to manage my blog content.
+* I can create, read, update and delete posts which enables me to manage my blog content.[#9](https://github.com/GaryS007/Portfolio-Project-4/issues/9)
-* I can Approve / Dissapprove user comments to prevent spam and to filter out negative comments.
+* I can Approve / Dissapprove user comments to prevent spam and to filter out negative comments.[#11](https://github.com/GaryS007/Portfolio-Project-4/issues/11)
-* I can create a blog post draft so that I can save that draft and finish it later.
+* I can create a blog post draft so that I can save that draft and finish it later.[#10](https://github.com/GaryS007/Portfolio-Project-4/issues/10)
-* I can view the number of likes and comments on each post so that I can see which post is the most successful.
+* I can view the number of likes and comments on each post so that I can see which post is the most successful.[#5](https://github.com/GaryS007/Portfolio-Project-4/issues/5)
+* I can add content to my about page so that users can read more about the blogger. [#15](https://github.com/GaryS007/Portfolio-Project-4/issues/15)
+* I can add content to the contact page so that users can get in touch with the blogger. [[#17](https://github.com/GaryS007/Portfolio-Project-4/issues/17)]

 **As a User**
-* I can see the website's logo and links at the top of the page so that I can easily navigate to all parts of the website.
+* I can see the website's logo and links at the top of the page so that I can easily navigate to all parts of the website. [[#1](https://github.com/GaryS007/Portfolio-Project-4/issues/1)
-* I can click on a blog post and read the full post.
+* I can click on a blog post and read the full post.[#2](https://github.com/GaryS007/Portfolio-Project-4/issues/2)
-* I can read more information about the blogger.
+* I can read more information about the blogger.[#13](https://github.com/GaryS007/Portfolio-Project-4/issues/13)
-* I can use the search box to search for specific recipes.
+* I can use the search box to search for specific recipes.[#14](https://github.com/GaryS007/Portfolio-Project-4/issues/14)
-* I can Register a new account so I can post, like and comment.
+* I can Register a new account so I can post, like and comment.[#6](https://github.com/GaryS007/Portfolio-Project-4/issues/6)
+* I can contact the blogger directly. [#17](https://github.com/GaryS007/Portfolio-Project-4/issues/17)

 **As a Returning User**
-* I can use my Username and Password in order to login to my account.
+* I can use my Username and Password in order to login to my account.[#6](https://github.com/GaryS007/Portfolio-Project-4/issues/6)
-* I can log out of my account to keep my account safe and also be notified upon logging out.
-* I can post a comment on a specific blog post.
+* I can post a comment on a specific blog post.[#4](https://github.com/GaryS007/Portfolio-Project-4/issues/4)
-* I can like or unlike blog posts so that I can interact with the content.
+* I can like or unlike blog posts so that I can interact with the content.[#5](https://github.com/GaryS007/Portfolio-Project-4/issues/5)
-* I can Edit / Delete a comment made by my account.
+* I can Edit / Delete a comment made by my account.[#12](https://github.com/GaryS007/Portfolio-Project-4/issues/12)
+* I can see how many comments a blog post has so that I see how viral the post is. [#18](https://github.com/GaryS007/Portfolio-Project-4/issues/18)

 ____